 On July 5, 2007, the Company announced that it had sold the \$21.6 million Subordinated Promissory Note in a transaction arranged by KeyBanc Capital Markets ("KeyBanc").
 The Company received approximately \$19.6 million in net cash proceeds, reflecting a discount from par value of less than five percent and aggregate transaction fees of approximately \$1 million, which includes a \$0.75 million fee to KeyBanc, an affiliate of the Company's lender.
 The note was acquired by a fund affiliated with Silver Point Capital, L.P. ("Silver Point").
 The Company did not provide any guaranty for LCCI's payment obligations.
-Certain post closing adjustments that, under the terms of the sale of the U.S. Wireless Engineering business were expected to be made to the principal amount of the Note, may instead be made by payments between Kratos and LCC International, or between Silver Point and the Company, as applicable.
+Certain post closing adjustments that, under the terms of the sale of the U.S. Wireless Engineering business were expected to be made to the principal amount of the Note, may instead be made by payments between Kratos and LCCI, or between Silver Point and the Company, as applicable.

 On August 10, 2007, in accordance with the terms of the Acquisition Agreement, the Company provided the closing balance sheet working capital calculation, which indicated a \$2.6 million working capital adjustment was due to the Company as an increase to the balance of the Subordinated Promissory Note.
 LCCI had thirty days to review the calculation and notify the Company of any dispute.
-On September 11, 2007, the Company received a letter from LCCI challenging the Company's notice and data supporting the calculations.
-The Company and LCCI are working to resolve the issues as soon as is practicable.
+The Company and LCCI have agreed to a final working capital calculation of \$2.4 million.
+This amount is presented as part of notes receivable in the consolidated balance sheet as of September 30, 2007.

 On July 7, 2007, the Company entered into a definitive agreement with an affiliate of Platinum Equity to sell the Company's Wireless Deployment business.
 Platinum is a Los Angeles based private equity firm whose portfolio includes service and distribution businesses in a number of market sectors.
 The total consideration for the acquisition is \$24 million including \$18 million in cash at closing, subject to post closing working capital adjustments, and an aggregate \$6 million in a three-year earn-out arrangement through 2010.
-The deal includes a Transition Services Agreement for the transition of certain services for a period of six months.
-The assets sold to Platinum Equity include all of the Company's Wireless Deployment business, and the Wireless Facilities name.
+The deal includes a Transition Services Agreement for the transition of certain services for a period of nine months.
+The assets sold to an affiliate of Platinum Equity include all of the Company's Wireless Deployment business, and the Wireless Facilities name.
 The transaction closed on July 24, 2007.